lovac42/ReMemorizeButtons/README.md

 ## About:
 <b>Note:</b> This is not a stand alone addon and requires ReMemorize for scheduling.

-This a a graphical front end that sends a signal to ReMemorize and reschedules the current card in the reviewer.
+This is a graphical front end that sends a signal to ReMemorize and reschedules the current card in the reviewer.
 Logging, Fuzz, and load balance are performed by ReMemorize.

 The extra buttons are logged as reschedules, as oppose to regular reviews, they are not intended for abuse.

 You can create as many custom buttons as you need.

 Values include: positive or negative intervals, positive or negative dates, and zero.
 No p prefix.